YBCGitHubby/TwineToolGuide/content/docs/createstory.md

 {% endcapture %}
 {% include card.html text=text header="Enter for Dark Cave" title="" %}

 The link texts are customized for clarity, but the passage names remain distinct.
-Your can give the same name to different passages.
+You can't give the same name to different passages.

 #### STEP 6
 Add Endings or Further Links | Conclude your story or provide further choices in linked passages.

+Let's end our story.

 {% capture text %}Congratulations!
 You found the treasure and completed the adventure.
 `[[Restart]]`